passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 Even though 'medical' was in the temple, and that was where {{Ben}} was, too.

 {{Sylla}} briefly considered hauling {{Refe}} on her shoulders before resorting to the Force to float her classmate along.
-Not only would that be faster an probably less tiring, although prolonged use of the Force took its toll just like anything else, but it would also be more healthy for {{Refe}}: the less movement and pulling and pushing in odd ways, the better.
+Not only would that be faster and probably less tiring, although prolonged use of the Force took its toll just like anything else, but it would also be more healthy for {{Refe}}: the less movement and pulling and pushing in odd ways, the better.
 Almost like a